jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 ***********************************************************
-Steps to test Secureboot on MPS3 FPGA
+Steps to test SB on MPS3 FPGA
 ***********************************************************
-Now, as mentioned in the previous section **Prepare EFI System Partition**, the ESP image for MPS3 FPGA needs to be copied to the USB drive. follow the steps mentioned in the same section for MPS3 FPGA to prepare the USB drive with the ESP image.
+Now, as mentioned in the previous section **Prepare EFI System Partition**, the ESP image for MPS3 FPGA needs to be copied to the USB drive.
+Follow the steps mentioned in the same section for MPS3 FPGA to prepare the USB drive with the ESP image.
 The modified ESP image corresponds to MPS3 FPGA can be found at the location as mentioned before i.e. `_workspace/meta-arm/build/tmp/deploy/images/corstone1000-mps3/corstone1000-esp-image-corstone1000-mps3.wic`.
 Insert this USB drive to the MPS3 FPGA and boot, and stop the execution at the U-Boot prompt similar to the FVP.
 At the U-Boot prompt, run the following commands:

 Reset the USB